neoforge-dev/starter/memory-bank/active-context.md

    - Theme Toggle Component
    - Radio Component

+2. Discovered that the Spinner Component is already using standard class syntax with all tests passing.

-2. For each component, we've made the following changes:
+3. For each component, we've made the following changes:
    - Changed `static properties = {...}` to `static get properties() { return {...}; }`
    - Changed `static styles = [...]` to `static get styles() { return [...]; }`
    - Ensured all tests are passing (except for Autoform component)

-3. Fixed test issues in the Theme Toggle component tests related to mocking localStorage and matchMedia.
+4. Fixed test issues in the Theme Toggle component tests related to mocking localStorage and matchMedia.

-4. Fixed test issues in the Radio component tests:
+5. Fixed test issues in the Radio component tests:
    - Modified the error message test to trim whitespace before comparing
    - Updated the radio group test to manually set the checked property instead of relying on click events

 ### Next Steps

 1. Continue refactoring the remaining components:
-   - Spinner Component
    - Testimonials Component
    - Toast Component
    - Icon Component